MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Modules.md

 When you add a path to PSModulePath, `Get-Module` and `Import-Module` commands include modules in that path.

 The value that you set affects only the current session.
-To make the change persistent, add the command to your PowerShell profile or, on Windows, use System in Control Panel to change the value of the PSModulePath environment variable in the registry.

-Also, to make the change persistent, you can also use the SetEnvironmentVariable method of the System.Environment class to add a Path to the PSModulePath environment variable.
+To make the change persistent, add the command to your PowerShell profile.
+Alternatively, on Windows, you can use System in Control Panel to change the value of the PSModulePath environment variable, or you can use the SetEnvironmentVariable method of the System.Environment class to add a path to the PSModulePath environment variable.

 For more information about the PSModulePath variable, see [about_Environment_Variables](about_Environment_Variables.md).